Follow TV Tropes

 • Killed to Uphold the Masquerade: Subverted.
 The guy who figures out what's going on expects to be killed, but the Ancient Tradition people tell him not to be so melodramatic and give him Laser-Guided Amnesia instead.

-• Kneel, Push, Trip: Sean and Patrick use a variant to defeat the Shining Man: Patrick gets on hands and knees behind the Shining Man, and Sean, who is a star Little League pitcher, grabs a handy baseball-size item and throws it at the Shining Man as hard as he can.
+• Kneel, Push, Trip: Sean and Patrick use a variant to defeat the Shining Man: Sean gets on hands and knees behind the Shining Man, and Patrick, who is a star Little League pitcher, grabs a handy baseball-size item and throws it at the Shining Man as hard as he can.
 The Shining Man stumbles backward from the impact, then falls over Sean and through a magical doorway, and becomes trapped on the other side.

 • Tragic Monster: "The Bad Thing", was once a child.

 • Would Hurt a Child: In general, there is the fact that the Hastings children are stalked by people who want to hurt them.
-Gabby is nearly raped by the "shining man" and it's heavily implied that he wants to do the same with Patrick and Sean.
+Gabbie is nearly raped by the "shining man" and it's heavily implied that he wants to do the same with Patrick and Sean.

 Top